iVeia/meta-iveia/README.md

 # Quick start

-The sections details the fastest way to get started.
+This section details the fastest way to get started.

 ## Requirements